windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 You'll need to follow this tutorial up to the point where you have created a table with the `pgvector` extension enabled, and you have created a the `match_documents` function.

 The only difference is that I store the link of the documentation page for each embedding, so I can give relevant links when answering.

-## Slack or Discord

-I choose to build a Discord bot, but you can also build a Slack bot.
-The process is similar.
-I will mention the differences in the blog post when needed.

-## Create an application on Discord Developer Portal

-To get started, go to the Discord Developer Portal and create a new application.
-Give your application a name and add a bot to it.
-This will provide you with the necessary credentials to interact with the Discord API.

-## Configure your Discord Bot command

-Once you have created your application and added a bot, you can configure your Discord Bot command.
-This involves sending a command configuration to the Discord API.
-Refer to the Discord API documentation for detailed instructions on how to register a command for your bot.

-See the Discord API documentation for more information: https://discord.com/developers/docs/interactions/slash-commands#registering-a-command

 ## Create a scheduled flow that scrapes the Windmill documentation